 - Development and dissemination of knowledge through systematic research and evaluation.

-The dual MSW/MPH degree program allows students to earn two complementary and distinct graduate degrees.
-The MSW/MPH requires 84 hours instead of the 105 hours required to complete the programs separately, including three hours of public health practicum (in conjunction with three hours of social work field instruction).
+The combination MSW/MPH degree program allows students to earn two complementary and distinct graduate degrees in a more streamlined time frame than if both degrees were pursued separately.
 This combination of degrees provides graduates with skills both in individual/family case management and program planning, implementation and evaluation.
 Students are allowed to utilize electives taken in one program as degree-filling requirements in the other.

-With increasing demand for evaluation specialists, dual-degree graduates are employed in hospitals, health departments and healthcare corporation.
+With increasing demand for evaluation specialists ,combination-degree graduates are employed in hospitals, health departments and healthcare corporation.

 The Ph.D. program prepares graduates for leadership and skills in research, teaching and professional service.
 The Ph.D. prepares graduates to assume leadership roles that emphasize research and teaching activities; these positions are often located in academic or other research settings.